 - Do you have neck stiffness, pain, or a headache after skipping a meal?

-If you have answered “YES” to FIVE of these questions or more, you can diagnose yourself as a sugar addict.
+If you answered yes to five of these questions or more, you can diagnose yourself as a sugar addict.

 How to Break Sugar Addiction

 - Any food that includes high fructose corn syrup should be avoided.
 This highly addictive sweetener quickly raises your blood sugar and has been linked to many forms of cancer, diabetes, and heart disease.
-Interestingly, your rain becomes more addicted to high fructose corn syrup (HFCS) than sugar.
-This causes cravings for soda, bread, dipping sauces, candy, ice cream,and many other foods containing this deadly ingredient.
+Interestingly your brain becomes more addicted to high fructose corn syrup (HFCS) than sugar.
+This causes cravings for soda, bread, dipping sauces, candy, ice cream, and many other foods containing this deadly ingredient.

 - Exercise can be the great addiction breaker.
 Get outside and soak up some vitamin D while exercising.
 The combination of exercise and vitamin D have been shown to increase energy levels, decrease stress and depression, and help to manage stress.
 The combination of reducing sugar intake and increasing exercise has been shown to suppress the appetite hormone, ghrelin.
 This speeds up metabolism and increases fat burning.
 Who knew that reducing sugar intake and exercising more would cause you to lose body fat?
 This proven combination works by changing your body’s hormonal patterns from one that stores energy (fat) to one that effortlessly burns energy.

 - L-glutamine can be your secret weapon.
 This powerful amino acid is a building block of protein used for producing muscle in the body.
-But, one of it’s lesser known uses is to stop sugar and alcohol addiction.
+But one of its lesser known uses is to stop sugar and alcohol addiction.
 L-glutamine helps addiction by increasing the speed of detoxification by the liver.
 The quicker you detox off of these addictive foods the less addiction to the foods is perceived.
-Try taking 5-10g of L-glutamine each day to aid in your sugar detox and break the sugar addiction before January is over.
+Try taking 5-10g of L-glutamine each day to aid in your sugar detox and break the sugar addiction.

 It can be quite difficult to say no to sweets, especially if you have been consuming them on regular basis.
-But, once you feel the effects that lowering your sugar intake has on your body, it will all be worth it.
-Give yourself enough grace for some innocent mistakes but not enough to enable an addiction.
-Communicate with those around you and get an accountability partner to help you make better decisions.
+But once you feel the effect that lowering your sugar intake has on your body, it will all be worth it.
+Give yourself enough grace for some innocent mistakes, but not enough to enable an addiction.
+Communicate with those around you, and get an accountability partner to help you make better decisions.
 Your body will love you for it.